DETAILED SHIGELLA FACT SHEET

 Shigellosis is a disease that occurs more frequently in the summer than in the winter.
 Shigellosis is responsible for more than 600,000 deaths each year (and many estimates are higher than one million deaths each year); approximately two thirds of which are children under the age of ten.
 Developing countries experience shigellosis much more severely, as S. dysenteriae type 1 is the most dangerous form and is rare in developed countries.
 Shigellae are present in the water supply of many communities in developing countries, and water treatment is not sufficient to kill the bacteria.
 This often results in ongoing epidemics of shigellosis.
 According to the Centers for Disease Control and Prevention (CDC), there are approximately 18,000 cases of shigellosis reported each year in the United States.
 The actual number, however, is estimated to be up to twenty times greater, due to unreported cases.

 In Canada in 1999, there were 74.1 reported cases of shigellosis per 100,000 people living on a First Nations reserve, which was 26 times higher than the 2.8 reported cases of shigellosis per 100,000 people not living on a reserve.
-93.6 percent of the cases reported from First Nations reserves in 1999 were from Alberta, Saskatchewan, or Alberta.
+There was a large number of cases of shigellosis reported in First Nations reserves in Alberta and Saskatchewan in 1999.
 The age distribution of shigellosis in First Nations communities is similar to that of developing countries.
 One reason for the high number of shigellosis cases in First Nations communities is the poor quality of water treatment facilities and sanitation that exist in many First Nations communities.
 In 2003, a Health Canada study found that almost 30 percent of water systems in First Nations communities were classified as high risk; SDWF estimates that about 90 percent of water treatment facilities in First Nations communities are incapable of providing water that meets the Canadian Drinking Water Quality Guidelines.